 But what if you also had a nutrition certification like one of those described above?

-Well, now you can offer the whole package, from the training point of view thanks to your personal trainer expertise and in terms of nutrition and what they should be eating, as well as their daily calorie intake.
+Well, now you can offer the whole package, from the training point of view, thanks to your personal trainer’s expertise in terms of nutrition and what they should be eating, and their daily calorie intake.

 That comes from your nutritional knowledge thanks to your extra certification

-And the situation can be swapped around as a nutritional coach adding personal training expertise to their overall knowledge.
+And the situation can be swapped around as a nutritional coach adds personal training expertise to their overall knowledge.

-In reality, you double your client potential and that means doubling your earnings as well.
+In reality, you double your client potential, doubling your earnings as well.

 Who wouldn’t want that?